adamnpeace/flaky-tests/README.md

-# Code for Modeling & Ranking Flaky Tests at Apple *(Memon et al., ICSE 2020)*
+# My Implementation of models in *Modeling & Ranking Flaky Tests at Apple*

-Code to accompany the paper.
+Code is based on the models described in the paper which was presented at ICSE 2020 by Memon et al.

-Written by Adam Peace, 2020.
+Implementation by Adam Peace, 2020.

-*The contents of this notebook are not affiliated with Apple Inc*
+*The contents of this repository are not affiliated with Apple Inc*